asiek728/rockPaperScissors/README.md

     - rock or r     -   choose rock
     - paper or p    -   choose paper
     - scissors or s -   choose scissors
     - score         -   check your score
     - exit          -   stop the game
     - help          -   display list of possible commands again

+## Have fun!